 Want to live out your Greek fantasies without a passport?
-Well, you’re in luck, because Paniyiri Greek Festival is returning to Brisbane over the weekend of October 15 – 16, showcasing the Euro country’s best food, entertainment, music, mythology, and more.
+Well, you’re in luck, because Paniyiri Greek Festival is returning to Brisbane over the weekend of May 20 and 21, showcasing the Euro country’s best food, entertainment, music, mythology, and more.

 Held since 1976, Paniyiri is the longest-running Greek festival in Australia.
 It’s also the largest cultural festival in Queensland, having attracted 50,000 attendees in past years.
 So whether you go every year or you’ve never been and are interested to learn more about Greek culture, Paniyiri isn’t one to disappoint.